 If you want to write a macro that is to be linked to a specific worksheet, then this code should be entered into the relevant worksheet object.
 If your code is more general, you may want to create a new module to hold this.

-In the Visual Basic Editor image above, the code window for the Worksheet, Sheet1, is displayed (although it contains no VBA code at present).
+In the Visual Basic Editor image above, the code window for the Module 1 is displayed.

 The Code Window contains the VBA code for each individual worksheet object or module.
 Once a worksheet object or module is opened up, you can type your VBA code directly into the code window and the VBA editor assists you with typing in valid VBA code by highlighting lines that do not adhere to the VBA code rules, as you type.

 The code window for an existing worksheet object or module is opened up by double-clicking on the worksheet or module name in the Project Window.
 Alternatively, you can create a new module as follows: